 - Seeking intoxication every time you use substances

-The more you discover about the chronic and relapsing condition of addiction, as well as the various options for treatment, whether an Orange County rehab center or an outpatient treatment program, the more confidently you can avoid experimentation spiraling into addiction.
+The more you discover about the chronic and relapsing condition of addiction, as well as the various options for treatment, whether an Orange County rehab center, the more confidently you can avoid experimentation spiraling into addiction.
+Those struggling with addition in the Northeast should consider reaching out to an alcohol rehab in Boston to learn more about what kind of help is out there.

 2) Address any mental health issues